Project

 2. Throughout the course of the project, the public should be informed about project milestones, results and directions through goal-focused communications strategy.

-the specific knowledge areas and contribute to the overall capacity {of
+enrich the specific knowledge areas and contribute to the overall

 Content Goals -